 The acceptable time to eat dinner (if you really need to eat) is before 5pm.
 After 5pm, it’s considered very damaging.
 If you didn’t eat a heavy dinner the night before, you might just wake up feeling less tired.
+For me, even my skin looks better.
 Try it!

 How to quit dinner safely

 We don’t encourage people to skip dinner right away if you’ve been taking dinner and at a late hour for all your life.
 And especially if you have gastric issues.
 Instead, you can try to reduce the intake gradually, to get your system slowly accustomed.

 Another effective, safe method to reset your dinner habits is to join a TCM-based fasting retreat.

 I’ve participated in this 5-day TCM-based fasting & wellness retreat for three times by now.
 What did we do when we’re not eating?
 Other than resting, listening to educational talks, we learned and practised quite a bit of qigong too, which will help your body cope safely with the sudden drop in food intake.

 Each time after finishing the retreat, I coulc see and feel the health transformations (and especially my improved skin) afterwards.
 Bye bye enlarged pores and facial blemishes!).
 Also, I used to get gastric pain if I skip a meal in the past, but now, my gastric problems are gone for good.
 Drop me a message either below or via Contact Form if you’ll like to find out more.